till213/GLSort/README.md

 ## Plans
 There are none.
 But perhaps the idea to:
 - Make the code compile again (somehow)
+- Get rid of the original makefiles (use CMake instead)
 - Port it to "modern C++" and
 - Perhaps use Qt as toolkit (I am sceptical about getting GLUT to work ;))